cranberry31/ssvc/README.md

-ssvc - Simple Structural Variant Comparison
+ssvc - Simple Structural Variant Comparison v0.1

 Find common intervals defined by structural variants in a collection of VCF files, such as insertions, deletions, inversions, duplicates and translocations.

+Run sbt, then update to fetch library dependencies and then run --help.